 Johann Heinrich Samuel Formey

-Boswell met Formey at Andrew Mitchell's on August 1, 1764 in Berlin.
+Boswell met Formey at Andrew Mitchell's on August 1, 1764, in Berlin.
 Boswell found him "facetious, but vain".
 On September 13 Boswell attended a meeting at the Royal Academy of Berlin at which Formey was also present and "read a letter from a physician at Truro in Cornwall concerning some astronomical phenomenon".

-Formey was the author of numerous writings, of which only a small part are mentioned here.
+Formey was the author of numerous writings, of which only a small part is mentioned here.
 In 1756 was published Formey's Mélanges philosophiques, which was translated and published in English in 1759 as Philosophical Miscellanies on Various Subjects.
 He also wrote La belle Wolfienne (1741-1750/3) on the philosophy of Christian Wolff, as well as several books critical of Rousseau, including L'esprit de Julie (1762), L'Anti-Emile (1762) and Emile Chrétien (1764).
 Some of these books may be available via the AbeBooks used books search engine.